What Employment Practices Liability Insurance (EPLI) Is All About:

 How Much Does Employment Practices Liability Insurance Cost?

 Costs for Employment Practices Liability Insurance are determined based on many factors such as employee count, type of business, hiring and firing policies and any history of prior legal action against a firm.
-An insurer may need to see a company's personnel policies before providing an estimate for EPLI coverage.
+Depending on the state, EPLI coverage can cost $1,500 or less per year for $1M in liabiltiy coverage, if your business has 5 or less employees.
+Some states, California especially, are experiencing large rises in the cost of this insurance.
+It is all the more reason to consider coverage because the incidence of employment related lawsuits is rising ahead of the cost of insurance.
+An insurer must often confirm there are adequate personnel policies before providing an estimate for EPLI coverage.